Reformulating non-equilibrium steady-states and generalised Hopfield discrimination

 where the second equality comes from Eqs.\ref{e-ssp} and \ref{e-btr}.
 Assume to begin with that $G$ is at thermodynamic equilibrium with labels $\ell_{eq}(i \ra j)$.
 Following Hopfield, discrimination only takes place through unbinding from proximal vertices.
 Accordingly, $\ell_{eq}(i \ra j) = \ell_{eq}(\ol{i} \ra \ol{j})$ as long as $j \not= 1$ and $\ell_{eq}(\ol{p}_u \ra 1) = \alpha\ell_{eq}(p_u \ra 1)$, where $\alpha > 1$, so that the incorrect substrate has a higher off rate.
 Using Eq.\ref{e-mu}, it follows that the equilibrium error ratio is $\varepsilon_{eq} = \alpha^{-1}$.
 Accordingly, $\eps_{eq} < 1$.

 Hopfield's insight was that $\varepsilon_{eq}$ is independent of the number of discriminations, $K$, and the only way to exceed this ``Hopfield barrier'' \cite{edg16} is to expend energy.
 He analysed the graph in Fig.\ref{f-2}B, for which $K = 2$ and $C$ has only three vertices, with energy expenditure on the magenta edge, and identified a parametric region for kinetic proofreading in which $(\eps_{eq})^2 < \eps < \eps_{eq}$ \cite{hop74,wag18}.
-The question we ask here is how good $\varepsilon$ can be when $K > 2$ and $C$ is a general graph (Fig.\ref{f-2}A) in which energy is expended at only a single energetic edge (magenta) with $\ell(z_1 \ra z_2) = m\ell_{eq}(z_1 \ra z_2)$.
+The question we ask is what determines $\varepsilon$ when $K > 2$ and $C$ is a general graph (Fig.\ref{f-2}A) in which energy is expended at only a single energetic edge (magenta) where $\ell(z_1 \ra z_2) = m\ell_{eq}(z_1 \ra z_2)$.

-To answer this, we calculate how $\varepsilon$ depends on $m$ and $\alpha$ by using the reformulation above, with Eq.\ref{e-mt2} being more convenient for this purpose than Eq.\ref{e-mt3}, and by partitioning trees according to proximal edges (ie: edges $j \ra 1$, where $j$ is a proximal vertex).
-We give a sketch here, with details in the Supplementary Information.
+We calculate how $\varepsilon$ depends on $m$ and $\alpha$ by exploiting the reformulation above, with Eq.\ref{e-mt2} being more convenient for this purpose than Eq.\ref{e-mt3}, and by partitioning trees according to proximal edges (ie: edges $j \ra 1$, where $j$ is a proximal vertex).
+We give a sketch here, with details in the Materials and Methods (M \& M).

 Given a polynomial ${\cal P}$ in the edge labels, we say that it is $m$-free, respectively $\alpha$-free, if $m$, respectively $\alpha$, does not divide any monomial in ${\cal P}$.
-Let $\Theta = \Theta_1(G)$.
+Let $\Theta = \Theta_1(C)$.
 Eq.\ref{e-mt2} leads us to partition $\Theta$ according to the combinatorics of the energetic edge on minimal paths in $M(e,1)$,

 Let $P_0, P_+, P_- \in M(e,1)$ be any choices of minimal paths arising as $T_e$ for $T \in \Theta_0, \Theta_+, \Theta_-$, respectively.
 By construction, different choices are energetically similar, so that $S(P_0), S(P_+), S(P_-)$ are well defined for any choices of minimal paths.
 Furthermore, by Eq.\ref{e-llf}, $S(P_+) = S(P_0) - \ln(m)$, $S(P_-) = S(P_0) + \ln(m)$.
 Let us extend $q$ to subsets $X \subseteq \Theta$ by defining $q(X) = \sum_{T \in X}q(T)$ and note that $q_{eq}$ corresponds to $m = 1$.
 We see from Eq.\ref{e-th0} that $q(\Theta_+)$ is $m$-free and that $q(\Theta_-) = m\,q_{eq}(\Theta_-)$.
 Hence we can rewrite Eq.\ref{e-mt2} as,